Youngsoo77/django-tenant-schemas-example/README.md

         docker-compose up

-1. Wait until the containers start up, then open [http://localhost:8000](http://localhost:8000) in your browser
+1. Wait until the containers start up, then open [http://localhost:8000/admin](http://localhost:8000/admin) in your browser.
+Use `admin` as both user and password.